 Citations from other languages should be translated into English, with the exception of the titles of books, articles, chapters, sections, etc.

 Manuscripts should be submitted with complete bibliographic references in the footnotes at the bottom of the page, not in a separate, final bibliography.
-For multiple citations from the same work, the full bibliographic information appears at the first occurrence (author, title, publisher, date), while subsequent references are indicated by op. cit.
+For multiple citations from the same work, the full bibliographic information appears at the first occurrence (author, title, publisher, date), while subsequent references are indicated by short name and title references.

 In general, Études Chinoises distinguishes three types of references, with differences to be noted between the French, English, and Chinese citations.
-Please note that in the case of Chinese sources, the author’s name is given in large and small capital letters.
+Please note that in all cases the author’s name is given in large and small capital letters.